-Lumber Liquidators, Inc. ("we," "us," and "our") extends this limited warranty only to the consumer who originally purchased the product and, once installed at a property, to each transferee of the property where the flooring was initially installed (the relevant owner, "you"), provided the warranty is timely registered as described below and is only for residential use.
-In a valid and registered transfer, the warranty extends only to the person who owns such property at the time of the warranty claim.
+Lumber Liquidators, Inc. ("we," "us," and "our") extends this limited warranty only to the consumer who originally purchased the product ("you") and only for residential use.
+It does not extend to any subsequent owner or other transferee of the product.
+THIS LIMITED WARRANTY IS NOT TRANSFERABLE.
+THE LIMITED WARRANTY EXTENDS ONLY TO THE ORIGINAL END-CONSUMER.
 For purposes of this limited warranty, a "residential use" is a product installation at a single-family home, apartment unit, townhouse, or other place where people live and, notwithstanding the forgoing list, excludes: (a) multi-family housing common areas; (b) any real estate property that is used for business or commercial activities; (c) any location used in whole or in part for business or commercial purposes; and (d) any location where foot traffic exceeds normal, residential foot traffic.
 We have the sole right to make the determination of whether an application is a residential use or another kind of use.
 For purposes of such determination, we may need to visit the location that relates to the warranty claim for inspection and use.
 This limited warranty does not apply to light commercial or heavy commercial use.